randvoorhies/CVsite/README.md

-This site is built using the Jinja2 templating system.
+This site is built using the Jinja2 templating system and less.
 The site's develoment environment is split up into the following directories:

 *  __CVsite/less__ : The _less_ css template files.
 *  __CVsite/pages__: Jinja2 templates which get rendered directly into pages.